How to Generate Subtitles with Accurate Timestamps

 Can I generate subtitles for free?

-YouTube auto-generates captions for free, but accuracy is low (70-85%) and you cannot download or edit them easily.
-VidNotes offers a free trial at app.vidnotes.app so you can test the full feature set before subscribing.
+YouTube auto-generates captions for free, but accuracy is low (70-85%) and you can't easily download or edit them.
+VidNotes has a free trial at app.vidnotes.app.

-How do I fix subtitle timing that drifts out of sync?
+How do I fix subtitle timing that drifts?

-Timestamp drift usually happens when the video has long silences, encoding issues, or compressed audio.
-Use a subtitle editor like Subtitle Edit or Aegisub to adjust timing manually, or re-transcribe with VidNotes using a higher-quality video source.
+Drift usually comes from long silences, encoding issues, or compressed audio.
+Use Subtitle Edit or Aegisub to nudge timing manually, or re-transcribe with VidNotes from a higher-quality source.

-SRT (.srt) is the most universal format and works on YouTube, Vimeo, VLC, and most video platforms.
+SRT (.srt) is the most universal.
+Works on YouTube, Vimeo, VLC, most platforms.
 Use VTT (.vtt) for HTML5 web players.

 Yes.
-VidNotes supports 99+ languages through OpenAI's Whisper model, including Spanish, French, German, Chinese, Japanese, Hindi, Arabic, and more.
+99+ languages via Whisper, including Spanish, French, German, Chinese, Japanese, Hindi, Arabic, and more.

-Do I need expensive software to edit subtitle timestamps?
+Do I need expensive software to edit timestamps?

-No. SRT files are plain text and can be edited in any text editor (Notepad, TextEdit).
-For visual editing, use free tools like Subtitle Edit or Aegisub.
+No. SRT is plain text, editable in any text editor.
+For visual editing, free tools like Subtitle Edit or Aegisub.

 Conclusion

-Generating subtitles with accurate timestamps is essential for accessibility, viewer engagement, and professional video production.
-Modern AI tools like VidNotes make this process fast and affordable, producing millisecond-precise timestamps in minutes instead of hours.
+Subtitles with accurate timestamps are essential for accessibility, viewer engagement, and professional video.
+Modern AI like VidNotes makes it fast and cheap, millisecond precision in minutes instead of hours.

-Unlike basic transcription tools, VidNotes goes beyond subtitles by generating AI summaries, flashcards, and searchable transcripts, making it the best choice for educators, content creators, and learners.
+Unlike basic transcription, VidNotes goes past subtitles to AI summaries, flashcards, and searchable transcripts, which makes it the right pick for educators, creators, and learners.

-Try it free at app.vidnotes.app and create perfectly synced subtitles for your next video.
+Try it free at app.vidnotes.app and ship perfectly synced subtitles on your next video.

 Sources: